We are an international group of experts in childhood feeding and eating disorders;

 Skye Van Zetten

 Skye is the mother of teenaged twins and founder of Mealtime Hostage.
 What started as a blog to capture the isolating experience that is feeding a child diagnosed with specific food phobias has become a source of support and hope for thousands of parents worldwide.
-Skye tirelessly advocates for children’s rights to be free of food politics in the classroom, despite perceived vitamin load of a celery stick.
+Skye tirelessly advocates for children’s rights to be free of food politics in the classroom, despite the perceived vitamin load of a celery stick.
 She continues to study society’s relationship with food through the critical lens of Communication Arts.

 We recognize and honor the intrinsic worth of every individual, regardless of age, disability, sex, gender identity, race, body size, religion or belief, or sexual orientation.
 We strive to create a learning community that celebrates diversity, inclusion and embodied wellness.